 The scale of sins against Dataism starts with lesser sins, such as hiding location services or deleting cookies, and escalates up to major sins like burning down 5G towers; the ultimate iconoclasm.

 This project asks visitors to confess their sins against Dataism.
 Is our reason blind faith or is our blind faith reason?
 From data fanatics to 5G heretics, the Dataism Confessional situates the British relationship with data within the Catholic tradition of faith, sin, confession and absolution.

-Sarah Danaher is an artist working with the antagonism between the internet and religion.
+Ronnie Danaher (formerly known as Sarah Danaher) is an artist working with the antagonism between the internet and religion.
 She collides conflicting belief systems, using the humour of her experiences growing up in a large Irish Catholic family to question the underlying power at play in both domestic and digital settings.

 Predominantly working in video, sculpture and installation, her current interests are the world of post-truth online, the echo-chambers of communities based around a set of beliefs, and the effect on identity when these subjective truths come into conflict.

 Based in Leeds, she is a studio holder at Assembly House in Armley.
 Before taking part in arebyte’s ‘hotel generation’, she completed a graduate residency at The Art House in Wakefield.
 She has exhibited internationally in Marseille, Barcelona, Moscow, and across the UK.

 Radley Cook (Penzance), Ronnie Danaher (Leicester/Leeds), and Georgia Tucker (Birmingham) were 3 of 4 artists selected to be part of hotel generation 2020.
 For AOS they present work made during or after the development stage of the programme.
 The works are released in conjunction with the final selected artist, Kate Frances Lingard’s exhibition at arebyte Gallery.